Do Go On - 396 - Rosemary Brown: A Musical Seance

 Yeah, you can still listen to them.

-And they can't possibly just do the same thing forever or they'll die.
+And they can't possibly just do the same thing forever or all.

 They're like sharks in that way.